Sodium erythorbate

 Alternative applications include the development of additives that could be utilized as antioxidants in general.
 For instance, this substance has been implemented in the development of corrosion inhibitors for metals and it has been implemented in active packaging.
 Furthermore, sodium erythorbate's antioxidative properties have been shown to reduce the production thiobarbituric acid reactive substances (TBARS) in frozen meats, effectively increasing their shelf-life.

+Production

+Sodium erythorbate is produced from sugars derived from different sources, such as beets, sugarcane, and corn.
+These sugars are converted to ordinary D-glucose.
+The glucose is converted to a 2-keto sugar acid intermediate, most commonly 2-keto-D-gluconic acid, by Pseudomonas fluorescens bacteria.

+An urban myth claims that sodium erythorbate is made from ground earthworms; however, there is no truth to the myth.
+It is thought that the origin of the legend comes from the similarity of the chemical name to the words earthworm and bait.

+Chemistry

 Sodium erythorbate is soluble in water.
 The pH of the aqueous solution of the sodium salt is between 5 and 6.
 A 10% solution, made from commercial grade sodium erythorbate, may have a pH of 7.2 to 7.9.
 In its dry, crystalline state it is nonreactive.
 But, when in solution with water it readily reacts with atmospheric oxygen and other oxidizing agents, which makes it a valuable antioxidant.